nix-community/infra/devdoc/onboarding.md

 - Add their user and ssh key to [users](../users) as member of the `trusted` and `wheel` groups.

-  - `wheel` will give them access to the terraform state storage.

 - Add their age key to [sops.json](../sops.json) and run `inv update-sops-files`.

 - Add their user to the list of `admins` in [modules/nixos/buildbot.nix](../modules/nixos/buildbot.nix).